Students have always been told not to act up in class. Kids have always been told not to be dramatic. It is time to flip those notions on their head.

 That is because using theater in the classroom – acting out scenes related to the instruction – has been shown to dramatically increase interest in learning.
 For one it instills a sense of fun.
 It is interactive and thereby keeps kids active.
 It is hard to forget what is being taught when you have been rolling on the floor or acting out a scene on top of a desk.

 Acting has long been used as a means to release emotion, but also ingrain instructional lessons.
-Doing, rather than memorizing, is successful for many reasons and leads to more enjoyable classroom experience.
+Doing, rather than memorizing, is successful for many reasons and leads to a more enjoyable classroom experience.

 Drama has been used over the course of history from the time of Aristotle to the beginning of the progressive movement in education, where emphasis was placed upon “doing” rather than memorizing.
 Integrating drama helps children in various ways.